a healthy, flavorful weeknight or game day white bean turkey chili with the most delicious cheddar cornbread

 White Bean Turkey Chili

-- Remove the lid and continue to simmer the chili for another 15 minutes.
-Reduce the heat to low and finish simmering for 10 more minutes.
+Remove the lid and continue to simmer the chili for about another 40 minutes, or until thickened.

 This dish gets even better as it sits, so even if I’m just cooking for 1-2 people, I like to make the entire batch and heat it up for leftovers all week long!
 Just add the garnishes right before you eat it.